Terms that a Buyer of Business Telephone Systems Should

 OHVA

 Off Hook Voice Announce.
-Allows someone to call you if you are on the
+Allows someone to call you if you are on the phone.

-not be heard by the person you are on phone with.
-We recommend you be
+by the person you are on phone with.
+We recommend you be very careful with this

 OPX

 Off Premises Extension.
-This is a telephone located someplace other than
+This is a telephone located someplace other than the

-home without having your home phone be part of the office phone system.
+your home phone be part of the office phone system.

 GO TO TOP OF PAGE